-A steady parade of brand-safety nightmares has cast dark shadows across the programmatic environment, causing brands to retreat to the safety of stringent URL whitelists and blacklists.
+A steady parade of brand-safety nightmares has cast dark shadows across the programmatic environment, causing brands to retreat to the safety of stringent URL allowlists and blocklists.
 While a hypervigilant protective strategy usually works, it’s not foolproof, and it comes at the high cost of diminished reach.

-There’s a yin and yang quality to the whitelist-blacklist approach.
-Within whitelisted sites, there may be brand-inappropriate content.
-And within blacklisted sites, there may be acceptable content with great appeal to audience segments an advertiser wants to reach.
+There’s a yin and yang quality to the allowlist-blocklist approach.
+Within allowlisted sites, there may be brand-inappropriate content.
+And within blocklisted sites, there may be acceptable content with great appeal to audience segments an advertiser wants to reach.

-In a 2017 study, more than half of U.S. advertisers asked about using whitelists cited lack of scale as a challenge.
-Sticking to a whitelist-only approach limits advertisers' opportunities in important ways:
+In a 2017 study, more than half of U.S. advertisers asked about using allowlists cited lack of scale as a challenge.
+Sticking to an allowlist-only approach limits advertisers' opportunities in important ways:

 Advertisers are conditioned to think at a somewhat concrete URL level, while users operate at a highly fluid page level, ebbing and flowing through the internet.
 A site visitor might hit a single URL page within thousands, sometimes with no clue what the rest of the site is about, before moving to a page with a video on a similar topic on a different site, and then veering off in a new direction.